matheuswhite/BarcodeLib/README.md

 # BarcodeLib
 A library to write EAN13 barcode standard.

-For more information, go to Wiki!
+For more information, go to Wiki.